-Peter Lowy currently serves as Co-Chief Executive Officer of the Westfield Group.
-He was appointed as an executive Director of Westfield Management Limited in 1986, Westfield Holdings Limited in 1987 and Westfield America Management Limited in 1996.
+Peter Lowy was appointed Managing Director of Westfield Holdings Limited in 1997 and currently serves as Co-Chief Executive Officer of the Westfield Group.
 He holds a Bachelor of Commerce from the University of NSW.
 Prior to joining Westfield in 1983, Mr Lowy worked in investment banking both in London and New York.
-Mr. Lowy serves as Chairman of the Homeland Security Advisory Council; he also serves on the RAND Corporation Executive Committee and Board of Trustees, the Executive Committee of the Washington Institute for Near East Policy, the Board of Governors for National Association of Real Estate Investment Trusts and is a Director of the Lowy Institute for International Policy.
+Mr. Lowy serves as Chairman of the Homeland Security Advisory Council for Los Angeles county; he also serves on the RAND Corporation Executive Committee and Board of Trustees, the Executive Committee of the Washington Institute for Near East Policy, the Board of Governors for National Association of Real Estate Investment Trusts and is a Director of the Lowy Institute for International